 5. Rental, Royalty, and Asset Income

 Real estate, stock photography, music licensing, course royalties on platforms.
-You build or acquire an asset once; it earns on its own schedule.
+Build or acquire an asset once; it earns on its own schedule.

 2026 fit: medium.
 Slow to build.
 Very stable once it's working.